gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/bottles.md

-[Bottles](https://usebottles.com/) is an open source application that lets you manage your [Wine](Wine "Wine"){.wikilink} or Proton prefixes, and run Windows software within those prefixes.
+[Bottles](https://usebottles.com/) is an open source application that lets you manage your [Wine](Wine "wikilink") or Proton prefixes, and run Windows software within those prefixes.

 ## Installation